zora-wuw/features/README.md

 * IP : MongoDB IP
 * MongoDB-Port
 * Contain-String : filter the collection by the contained string in the name

+Outputs:
+* CSV files

+### f0005: Count the number of connections between two hashtags
+Create csv file with three columns (hashtag, linked_hashtag, number) for each collection

+Inputs:
+* IP : MongoDB IP
+* MongoDB-Port
+* Contain-String : filter the collection by the contained string in the name.

+Outputs:
+* CSV files